-Students completing the program receive a Diploma from FSTM, and are prepared to sit for the NARM exam.
+Students completing the program receive a diploma from FSTM, and are prepared to sit for the NARM exam.
 Upon passing the NARM exam and completing the endorsement program, the graduate may file for licensure as a Florida Licensed Midwife and as a Certified Professional Midwife.

-The clinical requirements for completing the Florida Licensure by Endorsement Program are defined by Chapter 467 Florida Statutes and meet criteria for CPM Certification by NARM and are subject to change at any time per regulatory agencies.
-Please refer to the Clinical Description section for complete clinical requirements and contact the school for specific details.
+The clinical requirements for completing the Florida Licensure by Endorsement Program are defined by Chapter 467 Florida Statutes and FAC 64B24 and meet criteria for CPM certification by NARM.
+Requirements are subject to change at any time per regulatory agencies.
+Please refer to the clinical description section of this catalog for complete clinical requirements and contact the school for specific details.